Assured shorthold tenancy

 This means your tenant's deposit is safeguarded and there are procedures in place to sort out problems about the deposit at the end of the tenancy, should they arise.

-Within thirty days of receiving the deposit, you must place it into an authorised deposit protection scheme, and provide notice to the tenant about the scheme and their rights.
+Within 30 days of receiving the deposit, you must place it into an authorised deposit protection scheme, and provide notice to the tenant about the scheme and their rights.

 The main information you provide should be: